RuiwenTang/Skity/about.md

     <img src="images/pentagon_triangles.png" width="610"/>
 </p>

-### Filling Complex Polygon with Triangles and Stencil Buffer
+### Filling Complex Polygon with GPU and Stencil Buffer

 When with `Complex Polygon`, things become a little tricky.
 Like below, let's look at a [Complex Polygon](https://en.wikipedia.org/wiki/Complex_polygon).